 Protect your privacy on the internet

-When installing a new router, modifying the settings that come by default is the best thing to avoid inconveniences.
+When installing a new router, modifying the settings that come by default is best to avoid inconveniences.
 The passwords that the operators grant are usually not completely reliable since they can be easily circumvented.
 Therefore, it is best to configure your password and thus guarantee your internet connection.
-It is vital to bear in mind that in this way, you will not only be preventing a stranger from connecting to your internet network, but you will also ensure that no one can access the files and other data that you store on it.
+It is important to bear in mind that in this way, you will not only be preventing a stranger from connecting to your internet network, but you will also ensure that no one can access the files and other data that you store on it.

 How important is a strong Wi-Fi password?

-Most people do not pay special attention to the password change because they do not believe that they will be a victim of these attacks or some intrusion of these characteristics.
+Most people do not pay special attention to password change because they do not believe that they will be victims of these attacks or some intrusion of these characteristics.
 Even so, it is worth fixing, considering that more and more networks that, at some point, suffer an attack by third parties.
 Even if you think that the information you handle on your network is not essential, it may be more so than you think for an external attacker.
 After all, there is a lot of data circulating on wireless networks, from personal information to bank account data.

 Besides, you would be putting your network at risk and even losing it permanently if the attacker succeeded, not to mention that the criminal (s) could harm you in some way by making use of the stored files.
-Therefore, it is advisable to change the password from time to time and make sure that it is safe and challenging to guess or deceive.
+Therefore, it is advisable to change the password from time to time and ensure that it is safe and challenging to guess or deceive.
 The best thing is that neither the password nor the network’s name contains personal information, that is, names or numbers associated with your date of birth, telephone number, address, etc.